thatwonguy/Local_LLM_GenAI/README.md

 To get started with this project:
 1. Have python installed on your machine (version 3.6 or above).
-2. Install the necessary packages by running:
+2. Install the necessary packages by running the following in a virtual environment preferably:
 ```
 pip install -r requirements.txt
 ```